-At Juniper Wealth we work with many business owners and entrepreneurs and we have noticed some recurring questions coming up from time to time.
+At Juniper Wealth we work with many business owners and entrepreneurs and there are some recurring questions that come up from time to time.

-Here are some of the most common questions that come up:
+Here are some of the most common questions:

 - How do I get my time back now the business is successful?

 - How can my business finance what I want to do with my life?

 - Is my business big enough to sell and how do I achieve the right price?